watir/watir.github.io/_guides/drivers.md

 <!--- TODO: Recommend using Safari Technology Preview --->

-For all browsers except for Safari, you then need to move the driver onto your PATH.
+For all browsers except for Safari, you then need to add the path to your driver to the PATH Environment Variable.
 This can be especially tricky in Windows.

 Alternately, you can avoid dealing with drivers entirely and use an online service provider to manage everything for you.